tnuatiming/tnuatiming.github.io/readme.md

-sudo apt-get install nodejs npm sudo npm install -g grunt-cli npm install grunt sudo gem install jekyll
+sudo apt-get install nodejs npm sudo npm install -g grunt-cli npm install grunt

+sudo apt-get install hugo
+or
+sudo gem install jekyll

 sudo pip3 install beautifulsoup4 (for python csv convert)

-and add: , encoding='utf-8' to file options in convert_html_to_csv.py
+and add: , encoding='utf-8' to file options in convert_html_to_csv.py and import_posts.py
 and: # -*- coding: utf-8 -*- at the top

 change to python3 in Gruntfile.js:
+command: 'python3 import_posts.py'
 command: 'python3 convert_html_to_csv.py'

 install all packges as above

+may need to remove some files from closure-compiler

 ### hugo